oracle/python-oracledb/doc/src/api_manual/module.rst

     This constant is used to specify that the session acquired from the pool should be new and not have any prior session state.

+    This enumerated value can also be identified by ``oracledb.Purity.NEW``.

     .. note::

         This constant deprecates the ``ATTR_PURITY_NEW`` constant that was used